Our Kids logo

 Registration Details

-Each stand-alone LAB can be completed independently and requires no previous training.
-For those who want a more fulsome experience, LABs 101, 102, and 103 are designed as a sequence, that builds successively on knowledge, confidence, and skills.
-You can register for any one or two of the LABs or you can register for all three to gain a thorough, fun design experience.
+Each stand-alone lab can be completed independently and requires no previous training.
+For those who want a more fulsome experience, labs 101, 102, and 103 are designed as a sequence that builds successively on knowledge, confidence, and skills.
+You can register for any one or two of the labs or you can register for all three to gain a thorough, immersive experience.
 There is a discount for the three-lab option.
 Spaces are limited.
 Register early to avoid disappointment.
 Registration is complete after you have filled in the form and paid tuition.
 You will receive an information package several weeks before the start of the program.

 Financial Aid & Payment Details